Goliath Season 3: A Means to an End

 Twenty-four hour party people

-Near the start of Goliath Season 3, we witness some weird goings on inside and outside the Rising Sun Casino in the middle of the desert, not limited to clandestine night time drilling operations and a woman in white flowing robes seemingly disappearing down a manhole in the middle of a field.
+Near the start of Goliath Season 3, we witness some strange goings-on inside and outside the Rising Sun Casino in the middle of the desert, not limited to clandestine night time drilling operations and a woman in white flowing robes seemingly disappearing down a manhole in the middle of a field.

 All this is taking place while the big four local ranchers are being served up mind-bending substances in the high stakes room at the back of the casino.